pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-1501.md

 You do not want to be holding on to an incomplete project the last 2-3 days before it's due.
 That's likely when the next project is being introduced - which means you'll have extra things to think about.
 Also, TA office hours (which you should be going to if you need help) get really busy towards the deadline, so getting help may be a challenge.

 > Don't cheat.
 It's very easy to catch.
 Beyond the typical meaning of cheating: *don't cheat yourself*.
 Did you write some code that you don't fully understand?
 Figure it out.
 Do it right.
+Get assistance - your TA's are a great resource.

 ### **Tests**